chihyangchen/ntu-experiments/modem-utilities/README.md

 ***
 note: copy the interface naming file, 70-persistent-net.rules into /etc/udev/rules.d/ to rename the device interface
 ***
+modem-info to capture the current serving and neighbor cell information.
+band-setting to enable the specific band setting.
+qc-at to send the at command to specific quectel module.

 ## modem-info.sh
 ### Description:
     Acquire the serving/neighbour cell info from target at command port